Making Tax Digital jargon buster

 VAT retail schemes

 VAT retail schemes are used to calculate how much VAT a retail business must pay.
-There are three standard VAT retail schemes in the UK including; Point of Sale Scheme, Apportionment Scheme and Direct Calculation Scheme.
+There are three standard VAT retail schemes in the UK: Point of Sale Scheme, Apportionment Scheme and Direct Calculation Scheme.
 Find out more about VAT retail schemes here.
 Your total daily gross takings if you use a retail scheme is an example of information you must keep digitally under MTD for VAT.

 VAT652 form

-The VAT652 can be used to tell HMRC if you made an error with a VAT claim and have already submitted the claim.
+The VAT652 form can be used to tell HMRC if you made an error with a VAT claim and have already submitted the claim.
 Find out more here.

-Zero rated VAT items
+Zero-rated VAT items

 VAT Notice 700/22

-The VAT Notice 700/22 was published by HMRC in 2018 explaining the rules of MTD for VAT and what information businesses need to keep digitally to comply as well as what counts as compatible software suitable for MTD for VAT.
+The VAT Notice 700/22 was published by HMRC in 2018 explaining the rules of MTD for VAT and what information businesses need to keep digitally to comply, as well as what counts as compatible software suitable for MTD for VAT.

 How Xero can help you prepare for Making Tax Digital